Kisekka-Alexander/freesureodd/README.md

-# Next.js Starter Template
+# Football Predictions

-A comprehensive Next.js starter template built with TypeScript, Tailwind CSS, and a full-stack tech stack for rapid development.
+Mathematical football predictions /forebets/ and football statistics.
 Perfect as a foundation for any modern web application.

 ## Tech Stack